smaxwellstewart/hapi-ninja/docs/api.md

 Survey 3
 --------

-Follows exactly the same pattern a described above but with with survery3 in path, instead of 'survey1'.
+Follows exactly the same pattern a described above but with with survery3 in path, e.g. `/api/survery3.json`.

 Examples of valid create payloads...